 When it comes to activities in Siem Reap a cooking class is a must.
-No matter where I go some of the best food I have is from the cooking classes I take and I’m an awful cook so the fact that the food is delicious is saying something.
-A cooking class in Siem Reap is no exception, especially since Khmer food is delicious.
+No matter where I go some of the best food I have is from the cooking classes I take and I’m an awful cook so the fact that the food is yummy is saying something.
+Plus, especially since Khmer food is delicious.

 Be entertained at Phare, the Cambodian Circus

 A circus in Cambodia?
 Yes, you read that right.
-It’s one of the things to see in Siem Reap if you need a night of entertainment that doesn’t involve pub street.
+If you need a night of entertainment that doesn’t involve pub street.
 Head over to the circus where you can watch acrobatics fly from the ceiling, listen to live music and have on-site dining during the show.

 Alternative Siem Reap Activities

 Where to Stay in Siem Reap